 Property Mediation is intended to be an alternative to only relying on lawyers and Courts to resolve your matter.
 As lawyers cost anywhere from $350 – $700 per hour, Northern Frontiers Property Mediation Cairns charges less than half these average rates.
 This means you can save considerable money (often $1,000s) by utilising an impartial Mediator to assist in resolving your matters, rather than just lawyers (where each party requires their own).

-Northern Frontiers Property Mediation Cairns is a family-owned and operated business offering prompt and confidential fee-for-service mediation to residents of Far North Queensland (including rural and remote) locations and Australia-wide via phone and videochat platforms (Zoom, MSTeams etc).
+Northern Frontiers Property Mediation Cairns is a family-owned and operated business offering prompt and confidential fee-for-service mediation to residents of Far North Queensland (including rural and remote) locations and Australia-wide via phone and videochat (MS Teams, Zoom).
 Our clients can mediate from our Cairns North office (when appropriate), or from the comfort of your own home if you so wish.
 No need to spend time and money on travel or disrupt your work week.
 We strive to keep fees low whilst still maintaining high quality, personalised service.

 Is my matter appropriate for a formal Property Mediation process?

 If you are separated, or in the process of divorcing, and cannot agree with your ex-partner on a fair and equitable distribution of your common assets a Property Mediation process may be required to assist.
 Northern Frontiers Property Mediation Cairns believes every situation is unique which is why our services are personalised and tailored towards understanding and meeting your individual needs.